rodolfostark/cash-flow-api/README.md

 ## Getting Started

-Para obter uma cópia local funcionando, siga estes passos simples.
+To get a local copy up and running, follow these simple steps.

-### Requisitos
+### Requirements

-* Visual Studio versão 2022+ ou Visual Studio Code
+* Visual Studio version 2022+ or Visual Studio Code
-* Windows 10+ ou Linux/MacOS com [.NET SDK][dot-net-sdk] instalado
+* Windows 10+ or Linux/MacOS with [.NET SDK][dot-net-sdk] installed
-* MySql Server
+* MySQL Server

-### Instalação
+### Installation

-1. Clone o repositório:
+1. Clone the repository:
     ```sh
     git clone https://github.com/rodolfostark/cash-flow-api.git
     ```

-2. Preencha as informações no arquivo `appsettings.Development.json`.
+2. Fill in the information in the `appsettings.Development.json` file.
-3. Execute a API e aproveite o seu teste :)
+3. Run the API and enjoy testing it :)

 <!-- Links -->
 [dot-net-sdk]: https://dotnet.microsoft.com/en-us/download/dotnet/8.0